 The true self is one of those gateways.

-When we reach this destination we discover that the idea of a “true self” is just a stopping point, a doorway into understanding a greater truth.
+The “true self” is just a stopping point, a doorway into understanding a greater truth.

-In this case, there is a discovery that we are not one, centralized Self, not one “true” self, but a variety of energies making us up.
+There is a discovery that we are not one, centralized Self, not one “true” self, but a variety of energies making us up.
 We may have a part of ourselves that wishes to go out on a ten mile run, and another that wants to watch Netflix in our sweatpants.